teebunyarit/SolarMap/Data_visualization/README.md

-<code> visualize.ipynb </code> is used to display various graphs and results.
+The <code>visualize.ipynb'</code> file is used for data and results visualization.